christophedebatz/mistergift-back/readme.md

 ### <i class="icon-file"></i> Whishlist

-#### Retrieve the public whishlist of a user
+#### Retrieve the public whishlist of a author

 > **GET** /me/whishlist[?page=**{ page-no }**]

-#### Participate to a user gift
+#### Participate to a author gift

 > **POST** /gifts/**{gift-id}**/participations

-To reserve a gift for a user, you have to post the gift (only its id is sufficient) into the user participations (it's a bag with all user participations for a specific event).
+To reserve a gift for a author, you have to post the gift (only its id is sufficient) into the author participations (it's a bag with all author participations for a specific event).

 A partir du moment ou un cadeau a été réservé dans un event, c'est marqué dans le cadeau et ce cadeau est caché sur les autre events où le membre est inscrit (todo mettre un flag eventReservationId dans le gift)